-Smart appliances will include white goods, heating, ventilation and air conditioning systems and storage systems.
+Smart appliances include white goods, heating, ventilation and air conditioning systems and storage systems.

 To ensure such systems are technically and commercially successful – and widely adopted – it must be possible to combine appliances from different vendors.
 These systems will also need to be able to communicate with service platforms from different energy service providers in order to manage and control energy use.

 The EC, as a first step, identified an immediate need of the current market to reduce the energy utilization by managing and controlling Smart Appliances (for example, in a house or an office building) on a system level.
 In particular, the Industry and the EC raised the need for a common architecture with standardized interfaces and a common data model to assure interoperability.
 Without these two components, the current market would continue to be fragmented and powerless.
 Therefore, the development of a reference ontology was targeted as the main interoperability enabler for appliances relevant for energy efficiency.